nithishchouti/Tempus-Software-Engineering-Project/README.md

+# TEMPUS - Software Engineering Project

+Tempus is a web application for small business owners and freelancers for time tracking an invoice generation.

+## Contents of the Repository:

+1) UML DIAGRAMS
+2) SEQUENCE DIAGRAMS
+3) FEASIBILITY STUDY
+4) PPT
+5) CODE
+6) FINAL REPORT

+## Team members:

+1) Nithish Chouti
+2) Karan Naik
+3) Shaikh Ammar
+4) Shriya Patare

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: